 The short version

 Speech recognition and spoken language human-computer communication expert, artistic photographer, writer.
 Born in Italy, lived in Viareggio, Torino, New Jersey, New York State, shortly in Paris, Manhattan, and now in Berkeley, California.
 Moved from corporate research (CSELT, Bell Laboratories, IBM Research), to startups (SpeechWorks, SpeechCycle), to academic research management (ICSI, Berkeley).
-Now leading the conversational team at Jibo.
+Led the conversational team at Jibo.
+Now Director of Engineering at Google in Zurich, Switzerland.

 The longer version